wilmix8/RemoteWebapplication/README.md

-It  is   the  RemoteWebapplication  using  machine learning  concepts
+It  is   the  RemoteWebapplication  using  ????  concepts

-eg) OAKJAVA7
+eg) ????
+(This programming language  will be  introduced later)